slevomat/coding-standard/README.md

 * `traversableTypeHints`: enforces which typehints must have specified contained type.
 E. g. if you set this to `\Doctrine\Common\Collections\Collection`, then `\Doctrine\Common\Collections\Collection` must always be supplied with the contained type: `\Doctrine\Common\Collections\Collection|Foo[]`.
 * `allAnnotationsAreUseful`: phpDoc is useful if it contain any annotation.
 * `enableEachParameterAndReturnInspection`: enables inspection and fixing of `@param` and `@return` annotations separately.
 Useful when you only want to document parameters or return values that could not be expressed natively (i.e. member types of `array` or `Traversable`).
+* `onlyStandalone`: enables restricting inspections to classes and interfaces that don't extend/implement anything.

 This sniff can cause an error if you're overriding or implementing a parent method which does not have typehints.
-In such cases add `@phpcsSuppress SlevomatCodingStandard.TypeHints.TypeHintDeclaration.MissingParameterTypeHint` annotation to the method to have this sniff skip it.
+In such cases use the `onlyStandalone` setting, or add `@phpcsSuppress SlevomatCodingStandard.TypeHints.TypeHintDeclaration.MissingParameterTypeHint` annotation to the method to have this sniff skip it.

 #### SlevomatCodingStandard.TypeHints.UselessConstantTypeHint 🔧